Voyager Of The Seas Review and Specifications

 |10 Dec 08:00||Arriving in Singapore|

 Review of Voyager Of The Seas

 Launched in 1999, Voyager of the Seas is the first Voyager-class Royal Caribbean ship, followed by Adventure, Explorer, Navigator and Mariner.
 At the time it entered service, Royal Caribbean's Voyager of the Seas was the largest cruise liner in the world, heralded as the most revolutionary ship ever built.
-Voyager cost US $650 million to build and was last refurbished in 2014, with next scheduled refurbishment in 2018.

-History - construction & ownership
+History - construction and ownership

 The 137,276-ton, 3,114-passenger cruise ship Voyager of the Seas has been bypassed in size and conveniences by the Freedom-class trio and the massive Oasis-class twins.
 However, it's still between the largest ships in the world, with a range of the most uncruise-like places at sea.
 The most revolutionary ship ever built forever changed the world of cruising with such never-before-seen facilities as an ice skating rink/TV studio/concert arena, rock-climbing wall, in-line skating track, horizontal atrium (now known as the Royal Promenade), and inside staterooms with a view.
 The rock-climbing walls are now aboard each Royal Caribbean cruise liner, and the ice skating rink and other facilities might also be enjoyed on the line's other four Voyager-class vessels, three Freedom-class and a pair of Oasis-class ships.
 However, Voyager of the Seas is still exciting.